 ‘I enjoy Christmas’, said my friend, ‘because I like getting presents’.
-There was a twinkle in his eye when he said it, but no sensible loving person despises receiving present.
-But we also enjoy giving presents, gifts that make your loved ones’ eyes light up with pleasure.
+There was a twinkle in his eye when he said it, but no sensible, loving person despises receiving presents.
+But we also enjoy giving presents – gifts that make loved ones’ eyes light up with pleasure.
 Giving and receiving – here lies the true happiness of Christmas.

 Some churches in ancient Macedonia had discovered the joy of giving.
 The apostle Paul wrote, ‘They gave themselves first to the Lord and then to us in keeping with God’s will’ (2 Corinthians 8:5).

 That was their priority – to give all that they were to God, and then to show that God had truly changed them by being generous to those in need.

 It is an amazing thought, that the God who made the universe wants to make ordinary people like us kind and thoughtful.
 He wants us to give ourselves to him, and then to one another.